Aniket2234/DigitalCardPro/replit.md

 ## Overview

 This is a modern, interactive digital business card web application for Airavata Technologies.
-The application presents company information, contact details, services, and social media links in a professional, mobile-optimized vertical card format inspired by digital ID cards.
-Built as a single-page application with a focus on clean design and click-to-contact functionality.
+The application features a Facebook-style cover banner design with company logo, circular owner profile photo, portfolio showcase, and comprehensive sharing capabilities.
+Built as a single-page application with a professional layout optimized for both desktop and mobile viewing.

 ## User Preferences